wintech119/DMIS-Feature-Branch/SECURITY.md

 - **Path Traversal** - Unvalidated file paths
 - **Open Redirect** - Unvalidated redirect URLs
 - **SSRF** - Unvalidated outbound requests
+- **Vulnerable Dependencies** - Known CVEs in third-party packages

+---

+## Vulnerability Management Policy

+### Critical/High Severity Vulnerabilities

+**Policy:** Must be remediated or justified before any release.

+- All Critical and High severity findings must be resolved before code can be merged to protected branches
+- If a vulnerability cannot be fixed immediately (e.g., no patch available), a documented risk exception is required
+- Risk exceptions must include: vulnerability details, affected component, mitigation measures, and remediation timeline

+### Medium/Low Severity Vulnerabilities

+**Policy:** May be accepted temporarily with documented risk exception.

+- Should be prioritized in upcoming sprints
+- Track in the project's issue tracker with security label
+- Review quarterly to ensure remediation progress

+### Dependency Vulnerabilities

+**Policy:** No deployment with known Critical/High CVEs in dependencies.

+- Update vulnerable packages to patched versions when available
+- If no patch exists, evaluate alternative packages or implement compensating controls
+- Document any temporary exceptions with a clear remediation plan

+**Note on Conservative Classification:**

+The dependency scanner uses a conservative approach to severity classification:
+- Vulnerabilities with explicit CVSS scores are classified accurately
+- Vulnerabilities without parseable severity data default to **HIGH**
+- This ensures no Critical/High CVE slips through the gate

+If you believe a vulnerability is incorrectly classified as HIGH when it should be MEDIUM/LOW:
+1. Review the original advisory for explicit severity information
+2. If confirmed as lower severity, document and proceed with a risk exception
+3. Consider contributing severity data back to the upstream vulnerability database

 ---